 These examinations assess function in addition to anatomy.

 Radiopharmaceuticals may identify abnormalities early in the progression of a disease, sometimes before problems become apparent with other tests.

 - Renal scans

 PET is of particular value in tumor imaging and oncology.

 Our radiologists help organize and participate in the national Best Practices PET/CT Symposium.

-Our subspecialized physicians are available to provide expert interpretations at over 70 locations across West Michigan; all accredited by the American College of Radiology.
+Our subspecialized physicians are available to provide expert interpretations at over 85 locations across Michigan; all accredited by the American College of Radiology.

-Our Nuclear and PET imaging team is board-certified and has 131 combined years of experience.
+Our Nuclear and PET imaging team members are board-certified and several have advanced fellowship and CAQ training.